jrandj/aws-solutions-architect-associate/README.md

     * EFS supports the NFSv4 protocol.
 You only pay for the storage you use with storage scaling up to petabytes.
 EFS can support thousands of NFS connections.
 Data is stored across multiple AZs within a region and EFS provides read after write consistency.

+	* Compatible with Linux-based AMI (Windows not currently supported).

 1. Amazon FSx (for all types).

 	* Amazon FSx for Windows File Server provides a fully managed native Microsoft file system so you can easily move your Windows-based applications that require file storage to AWS.
 Amazon FSx is built on Windows Server.